Experimental quantum key distribution certified by Bell's theorem: Experimental details

 The precise timing sequence is shown in \cref{fig:timing}: After the heralding logic signals the successful creation of remote entanglement, both systems first map the Zeeman qubit into the less magnetic field-sensitive optical qubit using a $\ket{{S}_{1/2}, m_J=+1/2} \rightarrow \ket{{D}_{5/2}, m_J=-3/2}$ $\pi$ pulse, independent of the later measurement basis.
 Then, the DAC voltages are switched and a delay of \SI{30}{\micro\second} ($\sim$\,time constant of electrode low-pass filter) ensures the link is fully disconnected before Bob sends the round type signal ($T_i$) to Alice and continues with local analysis and readout.
 Alice waits to receive $T_i$ from Bob before proceeding with her local operations, incurring an additional \SI{25}{\micro\second} delay due to processing latencies.
 Due to the non-demolition nature of the ion qubit measurements, the state also needs to be scrambled before reconnecting the link.
 For this, the \SI{1033}{\nano\meter} deshelving laser is applied together with the cooling lasers for \SI{100}{\micro\second} before the ion is shuttled back into the focus of the high-NA objective.
 The typical dynamics of these processes are shown in \cref{fig:LinkIsolation}.

 We stress that isolation is an assumption in DIQKD that cannot be verified using device-independent techniques, and should thus be unambiguously established through independent technical means.
 This is the reason for the active measures described above that we took to limit possible information leakage.
-Some amount of information may still possibly leak despite these measures, but not to the point of compromising the extraction of a secret key.
+Although essential for cryptography, the isolation assumption can be partially relaxed: if the amount of information possibly leaked to the adversary can be upper bounded, the key can remain secure at the expense of shortening its length accordingly.
+In our case, some amount of information may still possibly leak despite the measures taken, but not to the point of compromising the extraction of a secret key.
 To see this, we monitor the detectors at the central heralding station during qubit readout in the DIQKD link characterisation run; the count totals listed in \cref{tab:link-leakage}.
 From this, we estimate the probability of a photon leaking from Alice during a bright measurement (classical outcome $1$) to \num{6e-4}, that from Bob to \num{4.4e-3}.
 (Here, we have factored in the $\sim\SI{25}{\percent}$ coupling loss and $\sim\SI{70}{\percent}$ quantum efficiency of the single-photon detectors used, as well as their dark count rate, which accounts for most of the background.)
 Combined with the marginal probability $1/2$ for a bright measurement on one side, the probability of a photon leaking from either system during a measurement is \num{2.5e-3}.
 The information leaked by this channel is thus upper bounded by the binary entropy $h(\num{2.5e-3}) = \num{0.025}$, which is significantly lower than the key rate of $0.064$ obtained in the DIQKD demonstration run.
 We also emphasize that this bound could be made arbitrarily small in a real deployment by the various means mentioned in the beginning of this section.